-The West Midlands is a region in west England on the border with Wales.
+The highest point in the region is Black Mountain, at 703 metres in west Herefordshire on the border with Powys, Wales.

 Birmingham International Airport (BHX) is located about 6 miles (10 kilometres) southeast of Birmingham and, after several airports in London and Manchester Airport, is one of the busiest airports in the UK.
 It's the main gateway to the West Midlands.

 To/from the airport

 We don't currently have any Travel Helpers for West Midlands